makhaniadnan/RoNaoldo/README.md

 ![Image](screenshots/vision-marker-1.png?raw=true)

+The *blue line* shows the horizontal center between the two aruco marker's centers.

+The *green circle* shows the ball position.

+The *red boxes* show the recgonized aruco markers.

 In order to see the next image, you have to press a key on the image viewer.
 Then the next image will be processed.